 In 2021 Phase IV of EU ETS (Directive 2003/87/EC as amended including by Directive EU/2018/410) will commence and will feature a number of changes aimed at improving the functioning of the ETS to improve its capacity to deliver greenhouse gas emissions reductions in the power generation and industrial sectors.

 There are a number of national discretions which require consideration as part of the transposition of Directive (EU) 2018/410.
 These discretions arise either in the new directive or exist from previous directives and fall to be re-considered now as part of national preparations for phase IV of the ETS.

-The Department of Communications, Climate Action and Environment is seeking feedback from interested parties on the discretionary elements of Directive (EU) 2018/410 to inform the transposition process.
-The Department will review submissions received on foot of the public consultation and seek the Minister's approval for the proposed approach to transposing these discretions (with a view to the transposition deadline of 8 October 2019).
-All feedback is welcome and will inform the transposition by the Department.
+The Department of Communications, Climate Action and Environment sought feedback from interested parties on the discretionary elements of Directive (EU) 2018/410 to inform the transposition process.
+Following a review of submissions received, the Department will seek the Minister's approval for the proposed approach to transposing these discretions (with a view to the transposition deadline of 8 October 2019).